weichslgartner/cifuzz/README.md

 already running **cifuzz** in a container), you might want to disable the sandbox via the `--use-sandbox=false` flag or the [`use-sandbox: false` config file setting](docs/Configuration.md#use-sandbox).

+## Contributing
+Want to help improve cifuzz?
+Check out our [contributing documentation](CONTRIBUTING.md).
+There you will find instructions for building the tool locally.

+If you find an issue, please report it on the issue tracker.